-The goal of the Maggie L. Walker Governor’s School Community Service Program is to prepare students to become leaders in the community.
 The program is designed to help students develop a sense of social responsibility that they will demonstrate through lifelong service to their local, national, and international communities.
 This service program encourages students to reflect on their community involvement through participation, contribution, and leadership.

 • Participation: Students will participate in collaborative service projects to acquire knowledge and experience addressing community issues.